liborsvoboda/EASY-IT-CENTER-SERVER/DATABASES/EasyITCenter/README.md

 ---
 # TODO DATABASE MANAGEMENT

-*   MassOnsert: db.BulkInsertAsync/Update/Delete/
+*   MassInsert: db.BulkInsertAsync/Update/Delete/
 *   Clear cache by EasyITCenterContext.RefreshModel()
 *   New Table by EasyITCenterContext.Attach()
-*   Testing and Comit/rollback EasyITCenterContext.GetDbTransaction().Save/Release/Rollback
+*   Testing and Commit/rollback EasyITCenterContext.GetDbTransaction().Save/Release/Rollback
 *   EasyITCenterContext.GetDbTransaction(). + next can be solution for Selection
 *   a.Model. -get procedures/function,schema,views,
-*   a.Database.AutoTransactionsEnabled = true, a.Database.beginTransaction/close,comit
+*   a.Database.AutoTransactionsEnabled = true, a.Database.beginTransaction/close,commit
 *   createDB a.Database.EnsureCreated
 *   Script For Create All Tables a.Database.GenerateCreateScript()
-*   a.Database.GetDbConnection().ChangeDatabase(dbname)
+*   a.Database.GetDbConnection().ChangeDatabase(dbName)
 *   a.Database.GetDbConnection().GetSchema()
 *   CONTEXT TO DB a.Database.Migrate()
 *   Open custom connect a.Database.OpenConnection() a.Database.UseTransaction()